-In the case of a race interrupted prior to the penalty being complied with or notified to, and if there is a second or subsequents parts, the rider will be required to ride through after the start of the second or subsequents parts of the race.
+In the case of a race interrupted prior to the penalty being complied with or notified to, and if there is a second or subsequents parts, the rider will be required to complete the penalty after the start of the second or subsequents parts of the race.

-A yellow board (100 cm horizontal x 80 cm vertical) displaying the rider's number (black colour) will be shown at the finish line and the information will also be displayed on the time keeping monitors.
+Yellow boards (100 cm horizontal x 80 cm vertical) displaying the rider's number (black colour) will be shown at the start/finish line and the information will also be displayed on the time keeping monitors and dashboards.

-5 times, will result in that rider being shown the black flag.
+Failure by the relevant rider to ride through, having been shown the board 3 times, will result in that rider being shown the black flag.

 In the case where the organisation has been unable to carry out the ride through penalty before the end of the race, the relevant rider will be inflicted with an automatic time penalty.

-If the infraction is committed during the last five laps, and the rider will not be able to enter the pit lane for complying his ride through, therefore an automatic time penalty will be applied.
+If the infraction is committed during the last five laps, and the rider will not be able to enter the pit lane for complying his/her ride through, therefore an automatic time penalty will be applied.